zum Hauptmenü zum Seiteninhalt zur Subnavigation zum Footermenü zur Suchfunktion zu den Hinweisen der Barrierefreiheit

 Development

 Cases confirmed by the FLI can be viewed with a one-day delay via the link www.tsis.fli.de can be accessed.
-In the current season, cranes are particularly affected.
+In the current season, it was mainly cranes that were affected.
+The greylag goose is the dominant species on the Neckar, but it is not a migratory bird.

 The overview map in TSIS only shows active cases, so wild birds do not appear on the map.
 The veterinary offices in Baden-Württemberg have been instructed to cancel confirmed cases immediately.
 Therefore, use the "List of individual cases" and filter by federal state or district, as deactivated cases are also listed here.
 Alternatively, the FLI publishes a weekly overview map of the confirmed cases of the last 28 days on its homepage.